nh-server/switch-guide/docs/user_guide/sd_preparation.md

 !!! warning "File name extensions"
     If you use Windows, you should enable file name extensions before continuing.
 See [this link](../extras/showing_file_extensions.md) for a guide on how to do this.

+!!! danger "Firmware version 8.1"
+    If you're on Firmware version 8.1, you'll need to boot cfw using the `Atmosphere Fusee-Primary` option in hekate

 &nbsp;

 ### What you need